eaglerock1337/tmsim/README.md

-# TMSim - A nominally fun time machine simulator
+# tmsim - a nominally fun time machine simulator

+**nom·i·nal** /ˈnämən(ə)l/ *adj.* **1.** existing in name only.

 ## about

 I'll tell you a story all about it later.

+For now, it's a game.
+With luck and ambition, it might be a fun one.

 ## architecture

-> This is me trying to divide and conquer, so this might change up.
+> This is me trying to divide and conquer, so this might change up a bit.

 The project is broken down into multiple modules, the main ones being: